honeynet/capture-hpc/capture-server/Readme.txt

 * Sun's Java JRE 1.6.0 - update 7
 * VMWare Server 1.0.6 with VMware VIX (do not download VIX separately) (available at http://www.vmware.com/download/server/)
 * Microsoft Windows XP, Microsoft Windows Vista or Linux (other OS might also be capable of running the server, but are not supported)
+* For database options:
+  - Database server: MySQL server 5.1 or PostgreSQL server 8.3
+  - Libraries:
+    + Mysql connector 5.1 or PostgreSQL connector 8.3
+    + Jakarta commons DBCP 1.2.2
+    + Apache Commons Pools 1.4

-1.1 Installing the VMware VIX
+    These libraries should be coppied to <Java folder>/jre/lib/ext 1.1 Installing the VMware VIX
 -----------------------------
 1. Install VMware server.